-- Ordinarily, the Board of Directors will meet on a monthly basis, and, in any event, eight times a year at least, in accordance with the calendar and, if applicable, the agendas set at the start of the year, to which each director will be entitled to propose the addition of initially unscheduled items.
-In addition, at the chairman's initiative, the Board will meet as often as it deems appropriate for the correct functioning of the Company. - 2.
-Before the start of each financial year, the Board of Directors, at the proposal of its chairman, will approve an indicative annual calendar of meetings. - The Board will also meet whenever the lead independent director or three directors so request, in which case the request will state the matters to be discussed at the meeting, in accordance with the Bylaws and these Regulations. - 4.
-Additionally, directors who make up at least one-third of the Board members and, in the preceding case, the three requesting directors or the lead independent director, may convene meetings of the Board directly, stating the agenda of the meeting to be held in the location of the registered address if, after the request to the chairman, the latter, without justified causes, fails to call the meeting within one month.

-Meetings will be called by letter, fax, telegram or e-mail, and the call notice will be authorized with the signature of the chairman or of the secretary or vice secretary by order of the chairman.
+- 1. Ordinarily, the Board of Directors will meet on a monthly basis, and, in any event, eight times a year at least, in accordance with the calendar and, if applicable, the agendas set at the start of the year, to which each director will be entitled to propose the addition of initially unscheduled items.
+In addition, at the Chairman's initiative, the Board will meet as often as it deems appropriate for the correct functioning of the Company. - 2.
+Before the start of each financial year, the Board of Directors, at the proposal of its Chairman, will approve an indicative annual calendar of meetings. - 3.
+The Board will also meet whenever the Lead Independent Director or three directors so request, in which case the request will state the matters to be discussed at the meeting, in accordance with the Bylaws and these Regulations. - 4.
+Additionally, directors who make up at least one-third of the Board members and, in the preceding case, the three requesting directors or the Lead Independent Director, may call meetings of the Board directly, stating the agenda of the meeting to be held in the location of the registered address if, after the request to the Chairman, the latter, without justified causes, fails to call the meeting within one month. - 5.
+Meetings will be called by letter, fax, telegram or e-mail, and the call notice will be authorized with the signature of the Chairman or of the Secretary or Deputy Secretary by order of the Chairman.
 The call will be issued at least three days in advance.